mdavid626/blog/_posts/2019-03-31-How-to-use-HTML-entities-without-dangerouslySetInnerHTML.md

   <MyComponent myTextFromDatabase={myTextFromDatabase />}
    {% endhighlight js %}

- The replacement could happen beforehands, on the backend as well, or just like in the code above, in the rendering function.
+ The replacement could happen beforehand, on the backend as well, or just like in the code above, in the rendering function.
 I used the [`replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function in Javascript, with a regex to replace all occurences of `&middot;` with `\u0057`.